-Intel Tiger Lake is the name given to the family of 11th-generation laptop processors from the renowned chipmaker.
+Intel Tiger Lake is the latest generation of laptop processors from the renowned chipmaker.
 Based on an evolved version of the 10-nanometer process node found in the previous-generation Intel Ice Lake chips, Tiger Lake promises not only a boost in CPU performance but also comes with the company’s new XE graphics.

-We are now seeing more laptops pop up with Tiger Lake chips inside them.
-But they face stiff competition from the latest Ryzen 4000 mobile processors.
+We are now seeing these 11th-gen chips pop up in increasing amounts of laptops.
+But they face stiff competition from the latest Ryzen 5000 mobile processors.

-Intel delivered impressive performance with the Ice Lake chips and their Iris Plus integrated GPUs.
+Intel delivered impressive performance with the Ice Lake chips that sported Iris Plus integrated GPUs.
 But with Intel’s new Xe graphics, Tiger Lake chips can deliver a notable upgrade in graphical grunt.
 With that in mind, here's everything we know about Intel Tiger Lake for laptops.

 Intel Tiger Lake release date